jevancc/tritonhttp-web-server/testing/README.md

 ## basic.test.js
 In this file, we tested cases including: valid format, find valid files, and timeout/close.

-For valid format we tested the following cases:
+### For valid format we tested the following cases:

-### should respond 400 when Slash Missing.
+#### should respond 400 when Slash Missing.
-After a client connected to the server, the client sent a http request with a missing slash URL.
-We expected the request contained 400 code.
+After a client connected to the server, the client sent a http request with a ```missing slash URL```.
+We expected the response contained 400 code.

-2. should respond 400 when HTTP/1.1 Missing.
+#### should respond 400 when HTTP/1.1 Missing.
-3. should respond 400 when HTTP version mismatch.
+After a client connected to the server, the client sent a http request with ```HTTP/1.0``` in initial line.
+We expected the response contained 400 code.

-3. should respond 400 when sending non-supported request format, ex.
+#### should respond 400 when sending non-supported request format, ex.
 POST.
+After a client connected to the server, the client sent a http request with ```POST``` in initial line.
+We expected the response contained 400 code.

-4. should respond 400 when Host is not presented request.
+#### should respond 400 when Host is not presented request.
+After a client connected to the server, the client sent a http request without ```Host``` in headers.
+We expected the response contained 400 code.

-5. should respond 200 and nothing when sending no request.
+#### should respond nothing when sending no request.
+After a client connected to the server, the client did nothing.
+We expected the connection was established and nothing in response.

 For find valid files, we tested the following cases:
 1. should respond 200 and correct content when file exists.